 Alvanley died in 1849.
 However, before his death, his extravagance lifestyle caught up with him.
 It resulted in the loss of many of possessions, including Underbank Hall, most of the Breadbury estates, and the Arden Hall Mansion.

-Joshua Allen, 5th Viscount Allen, was another constant bow window occupant.
+Joshua Allen, 5th Viscount Allen, was another one of the dandies of White’s and a constant bow window occupant.
 The effeminate Viscount Allen, or “King” Allen as he was called, was greatly liked by his friends but also sharp-tongued, which resulted in numerous enemies.
 He gained the rank of Captain in 1758 and fought in the Seven Years’ War at the Battle of Minden under Prince Ferdinand of Brunswick.
 Similar to Lord Alvanley, Allen served during the Peninsular War in Spain, and it was there he distinguished himself at the Battle of Talavera having “fought like a young lion.”

 After his return to London, Allen frequently struggled to make ends meet, but he loved London with all its accompany noises.
 In fact, he could not sleep without the noise.
 Once when visiting in the countryside, Alvanley hired a hackney to drive continually past Allen’s window and had someone call out the time and the weather as the London watchmen did, so the “King” could sleep.

 Allen spent much of his time lounging in front White’s bow window until he died at Merrion-square in 1816.
 One person wrote: